 Novice photographers are among the least expensive options when it comes to choosing a family portrait photographer.
 Often new photographers are in the process of honing their craft and are looking to build their portfolio, making the photo experience mutually beneficial to the photographer and your family.

 One drawback of hiring a novice photographer is that they do not have the same level of expertise as other classes of photographers.
 However, for roughly $50 to $100 a session, choosing a novice photographer can be a great option for those who are budget conscious.

-Department Store Photo Services
+Cost of Department Store Photo Services

 Department store photo services are a great option for families looking to get an in-studio, professional look out of their family portraits.
 Another benefit is department store photo centers often have sales or promotions which can save you a lot of money.